HouzuoGuo/laitos/doc/Daemon:-DNS-server.md

 - By specifying forwarders explicitly, the default forwarders will no longer be used.

 ## Use DNS server to run toolbox commands
-Beside offering a cleaning and safe web experience, the DNS server also runs toolbox commands via `TXT` queries, this enables Internet usage in an environment where DNS usage is unrestricted but Internet access is not available.
+Beside offering an ad-free and safe web experience, the DNS server also runs toolbox commands via `TXT` queries, this enables Internet usage in an environment where DNS usage is unrestricted but Internet access is not available.

 ### Configuration